LemmyNet/rfcs/text/0000-csam-filtering.md

     + No, as this should be a core feature of the backend.

 # Prior art

-Discuss prior art, both the good and the bad, in relation to this proposal.
-A few examples of what this can include are:

 - Does this feature exist in other social media platforms and what experience have their community had?
     + Every other social media platform has this feature ( or even his own [see Meta PQD]) because of the liability it reduces it has only positive effects.